See every side of every news story

 DC plane crash victim’s family files claims against FAA, Army

-• The family of Casey Crafton filed a $250 million claim against the Federal Aviation Administration and the U.S. Army following the deadly January 29 plane crash that killed all 67 people aboard both aircraft.
+• The family of Casey Crafton filed two legal claims against the Federal Aviation Administration and the U.S. Army, seeking $250 million each for the crash that killed 67 people.

 Insights by Ground AI